CAO, Leaving Cert results and beyond

 Whatever your situation, remember the Leaving Cert isn’t the be all and end all.
 There are ways and means of getting where you want, and James’ personal story illustrates this.

-Many people around the country are anxiously awaiting their Leaving Cert results.
 For some, getting results will be a time of relief and celebration.
 For others, results bring disappointment and worry.

 In school, I had no clear plan about college and starting a career.